MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/use-transaction-category-as-pd.md

 ---
-title: Use the Transaction Category as a pricing dimension
+title: Use Transaction Category as a pricing dimension
 description:  This topic provides information about how to use the Transaction Category field as a pricing dimension.
 author:  rumant
 manager: tfehr